mleveson/FilmRecommendationEngine/README.md

 # Film Recommendation Engine

-A simple but effective film recommendation engine using a Bag of Words model with cosine similarity to recommend films to the user
+A simple but effective film recommendation engine which uses a Bag of Words model with Cosine Similarity to recommend similar films to the user's inputted film

 Author: Merav leveson